speedyplane2247/ShrekBot/README.md

 /echo      : Echoes whatever you say

-/ping      : Useful for testing
+/ping      : Useful for testing Internet speed

-/kick      : Good for getting rid of nuisances
+/kick      : For getting rid of annoyances
 ```
 **Links:**